What do foundation doctors need to do with the summary narrative?

 Is there a minimum number of members needed in the PSG?

+No, but ideally at least 3 colleagues will contribute.
 The clinical supervisor can ask senior nursing staff, senior consultants, GPs, or other members of the multidisciplinary team.
 The PSG is driven by the supervisor (not the foundation doctor) and the information gathered can help inform the end of placement report.

 Should the foundation doctor have a say in who to ask for PSG feedback?